William Bacon Stevens

-Biography
+Early life and education

-Stevens was educated at Phillips Academy, Andover and later studied medicine at Dartmouth College and the Medical College of South Carolina.
+William Bacon Stevens was born in Bath, Maine on July 13, 1815.
+He was educated at Phillips Academy, Andover and later studied medicine at Dartmouth College and the Medical College of South Carolina.

+Career

 After practicing medicine in Savannah, Georgia, for five years, he served as state historian of Georgia and at that time he began to study for the priesthood of the Episcopal Church.

 He was ordained deacon on February 28, 1843, and later to the priesthood on January 7, 1844.
 He briefly served as professor of moral philosophy at the University of Georgia prior to being called as the rector of St. Andrew's Church of Philadelphia, Pennsylvania, in 1848.
 He received the Doctor of Divinity degree from the University of Pennsylvania and was later elected assistant bishop of the Diocese of Pennsylvania.

 He was elected as a member of the American Philosophical Society in 1854.

 He was consecrated on January 2, 1862, at St. Andrew's Church.
 Upon the death of Alonzo Potter in 1865, he became Bishop of Pennsylvania.
 He served in that office and as bishop of the American Episcopal churches in Europe until his death.

+Death

+He died in Philadelphia, on June 11, 1887, at age 71.